0xKourama/Elbanna-NP-Notes/Learning/Articles/PetitPotam/PetitPotam.md

 # Steps to Create
-1. Set up NTLM Relay on our attacker host
+1. Setting up NTLM Relay on our attacker host to forward authentication to ADCS Web UI
 2. Use PetitPotam to force authentication from a domain controller back to the relaying kali machine
-3. Relay authentication to ADCS Web UI
-4. Recieve base64 certificate for the domain controller's computer account
+3. Recieve base64 certificate for the domain controller's computer account
-5. use Rubeus.exe on the windows machine to request a TGT for that account using the certificate
+4. use Rubeus.exe on the windows machine to request a TGT for that account using the certificate
-6. *Having the TGT in memory,* use Mimikatz.exe to do a DCSync attack
+5. *Having the TGT in memory,* use Mimikatz.exe to do a DCSync attack
-7. Grab any domain admin's hash to have code execution
+6. Grab any domain admin's hash to have code execution
-8. (Optional) create a golden ticket for persistence
+7. (Optional) create a golden ticket for persistence

-# 1. Setting up NTLM Relay on our attacker host
+# 1. Setting up NTLM Relay on our attacker host to forward authentication to ADCS Web UI
 `ntlmrelayx.py -t http://<CAServer>/certsrv/certfnsh.asp -smb2support --adcs --template DomainController`

 ![ntlm-relay-start](ntlm-relay-start.jpg)